-Note 2: Except for Yuh Shan Environment, shares of profit of other entities were recognized by the reported figures of their financial statements which audited by CPAs.
+Note 2: The shares of profit of other entities were recognized by the reported figures of their financial statements audited by CPAs.

 Note 3: Except for Yuh Shan Environment, shares of profit, balances of investment and net worth were eliminated in full upon consolidation.